MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

 ```
 {: file='Package.swift' }

-`MyApp.swift` is the templates entry-point and for now, we'll replace its `Hello, world!` content with some simple logic to print out the current directory's listing.
+`Sources/MyApp/MyApp.swift` is the `executable` template's entry-point.
+For now, we'll replace the `Hello, world!` sample with some simple logic to print out the current directory's listing.

 ```swift
 import Files